 "She tried to, but they sent them to the hospital instead," I say.

 I can tell Binky doesn't believe me.
-I can tell that the fact that Nicole has a mother would probably ruin his masturbatory fantasies about her.
+I can tell the fact that Nicole has a mother would probably ruin his masturbatory fantasies about her.
 Unless, of course, he imagines her mother to be the crazy version of Kathleen Quinlan in The Doors or maybe Raquel Welch, any Raquel Welch, thus enabling the possibly of a mother-daughter threesome.
 There is no telling what the sick mind of a man like Mr. Binky could come up with.

 He is still standing behind me, trying to think of something else to say.
 He smells like tuna fish and aspirin.
 He is trying desperately to justify his existence.
-So I say, "You know it's documented that the CIA was responsible for smuggling crack cocaine into the inner-cities."
+So I say, "You know it's documented the CIA was responsible for smuggling crack cocaine into the inner-cities."

 Mr. Binky hates it when I blow his cover, and he says, "No, it's not."